 At the Search Evaluator Academy, you will find the best resources to learn more about this job, send a successful application and prepare for the qualification exams.

-How search quality evaluation applies to SEO?
+How does search quality evaluation apply to SEO?

 In the end, it is as if they were made for each other.